the1lab/1lab/src/Cat/CartesianClosed/Free.lagda.md

 soundness and completeness together imply that, if normalisation were just an endofunction on `Mor`{.Agda}, it would be the identity.

-Our notion of normal form is that of the simply-typed lambda calculus.
+Our notion of normal form is that of the [[simply-typed lambda calculus]].
 Note that despite `Mor`{.Agda} working over *types*, we will introduce a notion of *context* to be used during the proof of normalisation.
 The normal form of a map $m : \Syn_\Sigma(\tau, \sigma)$ will then live in